ClearC2/c2-form/readme.md

 [See the working example.](example/src/Example.js)

 ## Redux-less
 There is also a redux-less HOC that uses component state.
-You do need to pass in a `formName`.
+You do not need to pass in a `formName`.
 The passed down props are exactly the same.

 ```js
 import {withForm} from 'c2-form'